Pivotal Reasons to Create a Product Demo Video for Your Software

 The AI Question

 Let’s get the elephant out of the closet before going into detail about demo videos: It’s impossible to talk about content creation in 2024 without talking about AI in video production.
 Most of our clients first come to see us with excitement about how AI can cut production costs and production time.
-And yes, there are some good applications – AI can improve script generation, produce pretty good voiceovers, or create simple animations.
+And yes, there are some good applications – AI can fine-tune script generation, produce pretty good voiceovers, or create simple animations.

 The sweet spot would seem to lie in enhancement, then-with AI used as a tool, not replacement for human creativity-initial ideation, workflow optimization, and support tasks leaving the core in human hands.
 We’re not purity extremists against AI.